pudly/schmopera-hugo/content/articles/talking-with-singers-stephen-costello.md

 Then, we'll each individually program our arias.
 In this program, a lot of them are arias I've sung before and some are things I haven't.
 This time, I've programmed some _Madama Butterfly_ pieces so I can sing them before I do the opera \[at the New National Theater in Tokyo in June\] right after the concert.

+>"You can always take something from what you're listening to and use it somewhere else."

 **Is there a different relationship with the audience in a recital than in a full-length opera?**

 In a recital setting, depending on the size of the theater, it's a more intimate relationship because you can see the audience members.
-In an opera production, the lighting effects make the audience darker, and you don’t see much past the conductor.
+In an opera production, the lighting effects make the audience darker, and you don't see much past the conductor.
 In the instance of a concert, you can usually see the faces of the people in the audience.
 That can be great.
 It helps you get your point across more easily because you can have direct contact with the audience.
 Sometimes though, it can throw you off if you catch someone talking or texting.
 It can be a double-edged sword.
 Each is an opportunity to share music with an audience in completely different forms.
 They're completely different but I get the same gratification from each.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1557186493/media/2019/05/StephenCostello-pcMerriCyr.jpg){{% /md %}}